janv/rest_in_place/README.markdown

 Hint:
 you need to set up the database first.
 Copy and edit `testapp/config/database.yml.sample` accordingly.
-If you don't want to use the included sqlite3 database, run `rake db:create`, `rake db:schema:load` and `rake rest_in_place:create_sample` to create a test dataset.
+If you don't want to use the included sqlite3 database, run `rake db:create` and `rake db:schema:load`.

 Non-Rails
 =========

 REST in Place was written for Ruby on Rails but is usable with any kind of RESTful web api.
-Just include the rest_in_place.js in your webpage and follow the instructions.
+You should be able to adapt the instructions above to your framework easily.

 Participation
 =============